Consistent estimation of the spectrum of trace class data augmentation algorithms: A Novel Monte Carlo Based Random Matrix Approximation Method for DA Markov Chains

 \subsection{Monte Carlo Random Matrix Approximation (MCRMA) Method}

 In this section, we will present a method to estimate the spectrum of a DA Markov operator where the transition density in (\ref{mtd_da_general}) is intractable, but the staionary density $\pi$ is available in closed form.
-Given $m$ realizations $\Phi_m = \{X_0, X_1, \dots, X_{m-1} \}$ of the positive trace class reversible Markov chain $\mcx$ with MTD as in (\ref{mtd_da_general}), the key idea is to approximate $k(X_j, X_j')$ for each pair $(j,j')$ using classical Monte Carlo technique, and then construct an analogue of the RMA estimator that uses the approximate kernels instead of the original.
+Given $m$ realizations $\Phi_m = \{X_0, X_1, \dots, X_{m-1} \}$ of the positive trace class reversible Markov chain $\mcx$ with transition density in the form (\ref{mtd_da_general}), the key idea is to approximate $k(X_j, X_{j'})$ for each pair $(j,j')$ using classical Monte Carlo technique, and then construct an analogue of the RMA estimator that uses the approximate kernels instead of the original.
 The details of the method are provided in Algorithm~\ref{algo_mcrma} below.

 It is to be noted that for Step 1 in the MCRMA algorithm to be feasible, the density $f_{Z \mid X}$ should be easy to sample from.
 This is typically true for DA algorithms that are used in practice.
 In fact, the major motivation for using a DA algorithm is that the conditional densities $f_{X \mid Z}$ and $f_{Z \mid X}$ are easy to sample from, whereas it is hard to directly generate samples from $\pi$.
 For Step 2 to be feasible, we need $f_{X \mid Z}$ to be available in closed form.
 Again, this is true in most statistical applications, where $f_{X \mid Z}$ is typically a standard density such as multivariate normal, gamma etc. Another crucial thing to note, from a computational point of view, is that the rows of the matrix $\Hmn$ can be constructed in an embarrassingly parallel fashion (since no relationship is assumed among the elements of $\Hmn$), thereby reducing the running time of the algorithm significantly.